Brain-Dynamics/RCAS/README.md

 * R (>= 3.0.0)
 * httr (>= 0.6.1)

+You also need to have enable the REST Api of the CAS server to access the service.
+In the middle of this [link](http://jasig.github.io/cas/4.0.x/protocol/REST-Protocol.html) you can find cas server configuration to enable it.

 ## Compiling the project

 You don't need a special process to compile, just the usual R way to compile projects.

 ## How to use the RCAS project.